Dark They Were, and Golden-Eyed: Plot summary

-In the midst of a war on Earth, a spaceport in New York sends a group of colonists to establish a settlement on Mars.
+At the beginning of a world-spanning war, a group of colonists are dispatched to the planet Mars from a spaceport in New York City.
 The Bittering family, composed of father Harry, mother Cora, and their children Dan (referred to as Tim in some versions), Laura, and David, arrives as part of the few colonists chosen for the first wave.
 Harry is initially disquieted by the Martian environment, but he takes comfort in the fact that the family can return to Earth when resupply ships arrive.

 Strange events begin to affect the life brought as part of the settlement effort, including the seeded grass sprouting purple, the family cow growing a third horn in the middle of its head, and other anomalies with the vegetable garden.
 Harry's discomfort on Mars increases and the thought of returning to Earth on the next resupply mission soon becomes his only comfort, much to the concern of Cora.
-This comfort is taken away as Bittering is informed that the war has led to an atomic bomb devastating New York City and destroying the only spaceport capable of supporting travel.
+This solace is taken away as Bittering is informed that the war has led to an atomic bomb devastating New York City and destroying the only spaceport capable of supporting travel to Mars.
 Frantically, he begins work on building a rocket to return himself and his family to Earth.
-As he works on the craft, the colonists themselves soon begin to manifest Martian traits.
-Harry notices that his own eyes have started to turn gold, and the townsfolk's skin turns to a dark reddish brown.
+As he works on his rocket, the colonists themselves soon begin to manifest Martian traits.
+Harry staves this off by only eating food brought from Earth, but eventually runs out.
+With no choice but to consume Martian-grown food, he soon notices that his own eyes have started to turn gold, and the townsfolk's skin darkens into a shade of brown.

-Cora convinces Harry that a family swim in the canals of Mars would do him good to relax, and he hesitantly agrees.
+Cora convinces Harry that a family swim in one of the rivers of Mars would do him good to relax, and he hesitantly agrees.
 While there, their eldest son, Dan, requests to be referred to by the Martian name Linnl.
 Harry and Cora, now almost entirely Martian, agree easily, and the other two children quickly adopt Martian names as well.
 As they return to the town, the Bitterings discover that the colonists are retreating to the ancient Martian villas in the mountains, as the summer has made the valley stiflingly hot.
 Harry briefly expresses a wish to stay and work on his rocket but is easily persuaded to go with the rest of the colonists and come back when the weather is cooler.

 Five years later, the United States, having won the war and rebuilt New York, sends a small military dispatch to recover the colonists sent to Mars, only to find their settlement abandoned.
 The soldiers instead encounter a large Martian settlement in the mountain villas, where the native Martians are pleasant and have a remarkable affinity for English.
-Convinced they had nothing to do with the original colony's disappearance, the group agrees to attempt a second, larger settlement using the town built by the first.
+Blaming the original colony's disappearance on a plague instead of the local Martians, the group agrees to attempt a second, larger settlement using the town built by the first group.